Contents

 1. Make an initial request without pageIndex, which returns the first page of records.

 2. If the number of records exceeds a server-controlled limit (on the order of several hundred), the server includes a nextPageIndex field in the response, along with the first page of records.
-The MDM client passes this value as the pageIndex in a subsequent request to get the next page of records.
+You pass this value as the pageIndex in a subsequent request to get the next page of records.
 As long as additional pages remain, the server returns a nextPageIndex field in the response.

 3. After the server returns all records for the request, it no longer includes a nextPageIndex field in the response.